If

 What does Sodoms destruction teach us about loving our neighbors?

-Wait a minute!
-What does Sodom have to do with loving our
+Wait!
+What does Sodom have to do with loving our neighbors?

 Thats a common idea.
-And both cities were guilty of
+Both cities were guilty of it,

-it, to the point that bands of homosexuals roamed Sodoms streets at night looking
+to the point that bands of homosexuals roamed Sodoms streets at night looking for

 There are two reasons we often think homosexuality caused Sodoms

 judgment.
-First, Jude 1:7 says one example of Sodoms
+First, Jude v.
+7 says one example of Sodoms sins was

 citys destruction, gangs of homosexuals wanted to rape two visiting angels.
 Sounds

 like a good reason, doesnt it?
-But that happened the day after God
+But, even before that happened, God had

 "Sodoms sins were pride, laziness, and too much

-Three other prophets (Isaiah, Jeremiah, and Amos) compared Israel and
+Isaiah, Jeremiah, and Amos also compared Israel and Judah to

-Judah to Sodom and Gomorrah.
+Sodom and Gomorrah.
 Why?
-The same reason.
-Israel, like Sodom, was committing sins
+The same reason: Israel, like Sodom, was neglecting her poor and

 "Woe to those lounging in luxury at Jerusalem and Samaria ...

-You push away all thought of punishment awaiting you, but by your deeds you bring the Day
+by your deeds you bring the Day of Judgment near.

 "You lie on ivory beds surrounded with luxury, eating the meat of